-If you are prepping for an upcoming gig of yours, you may only need an hour to go on voice rest.
+If you are prepping for an upcoming gig, you may only need an hour to go on voice rest.
 If you are trying to give your voice a chance to breathe in between performances, you could benefit from 60 minutes of voice rest.

 UTS Medical Center professionals recommend that for every hour you spend singing or speaking, you will need to give your voice rest for 10 minutes to allow your vocal cords to recover.